e-Newsletter

 NEW USER INFORMATION

-• NMRFAM provides access to high field (500-900 MHz) solution and solid-state NMR instrumentation and a team of expert staff to assist researchers in experimental design, data acquisition or data analysis.
+• NMRFAM provides access to high and ultra high field (500-1100 MHz) solution and solid-state NMR instrumentation and a team of expert staff to assist researchers in experimental design, data acquisition or data analysis.
 Please contact us with your project ideas and spectrometer needs.
 Please visit the NMRFAM website for more information.

 • Solution NMR spectrometers (Fleckvieh 900 MHz, Gelbvieh 800 MHz, Telemark 750 MHz, Kurgan 600 MHz, Dexter 600 MHz, Kerry 500 MHz) are all equipped with 5 mm triple resonance HCN cryoprobes.
 Additional HPCN and HFCN quad cryoprobes are available at 600 MHz.
 A 1.7mm cryoprobe is also available at 600 MHz.
 SampleJet with capacity for up to 500 samples is available at 500 MHz and 600 MHz.

-• Varian SSNMR spectrometers (Ayrshire 750wb, Taurus 600, Ribeye 600) feature a customized version of OpenVNMRJ 3.1 with advanced automation capabilities.
+• Varian SSNMR spectrometers (Ayrshire 750wb, Taurus 600, Ribeye 600) feature a customized version of OpenVNMRJ 3.2 with advanced OPTO automation capabilities.
 These systems are optimized for 1.6 mm and 3.2 mm Varian and Phoenix probes, including HCN, HFCN, HPCN and other broadband configurations.

 • Bruker SSNMR spectrometers (Lakenvelder 1.1 GHz, Girolando 900 MHz, Vosges 600 MHz) offer unique performance with emphasis on high performance 13C detection at high and ultra-high field.